air quality indoor

 Specific regulations have not been developed for IAQ in the workplace, however, EHS does consider recommendations from the American Conference of Governmental Industrial Hygienists, the American Industrial Hygiene Association and the American Society of Heating, Refrigeration and Air Conditioning.
 We also use OSHA and EPA regulations and guidelines.

-Symptoms that can be associated with poor indoor air quality include irritation of the eyes, nose, and throat; headaches; dizziness; and rashes.
+Symptoms associated with poor indoor air quality include irritation of the eyes, nose, and throat; headaches; dizziness; and rashes.
 Additionally, according to OSHA, poor indoor air can be linked to muscle pain and fatigue, asthma, hypersensitivity and pneumonitis.

 Early identification is important for addressing indoor air quality.
-Occupants with IAQ concerns should submit an IAQ Questionnaire.
+Occupants with IAQ concerns should submit an IAQ Questionnaire to the EHS Office.
 Be sure to notify your supervisor of the situation.

 - Phase I Assessment

 The first step in a typical IAQ investigation is a Phase I or preliminary assessment.
-Phase I assessments include interviewing occupants using an employee questionnaire and occupant diary and performing a walk-through inspection of the building or area of complaint.
-The questionnaire is used to obtain information about the nature of the employee complaints and symptoms and also to determine the magnitude of the problem.
+Phase I assessments include interviewing occupants, reviewing the IAQ Questionnaire, asking occupants to keep a diary on days and times of IAQ issues, and performing a walk-through inspection of the building or area of complaint.
+The questionnaire is important as it documents information about the nature of employee concerns and symptoms.

-During the walk-through, building ventilation systems are evaluated and potential sources of contamination are identified.
+Building ventilation systems can be evaluated and potential sources of contamination are identified.
 If the immediate cause or source cannot be found, a Phase II assessment is required.

 - Phase II Assessment

-During a Phase II assessment, common indoor air quality parameters including temperature, relative humidity, and carbon dioxide levels are measured.
+During a Phase II assessment, common indoor air quality parameters including temperature, relative humidity, carbon monoxide and carbon dioxide levels are measured.

 - Phase III Assessment